Periodic Signals in Binary Microlensing Events: Timing Analysis

 \section{Timing Analysis}

-We now address the question of how to extract the information about the orbital periodicity of the binary lens from the observed microlensing lightcurves.
-We start by generating a theoretical binary lightcurve, add noise to simulate real survey data, subtract the dominant single-lens signal, perform spectral analysis on the the residuals and examine the accuracy of the inferred orbital period.
+We now address the question of how to extract the information about the orbital periodicity of the binary lens from the observed microlensing light curves.
+We start by generating a theoretical binary light curve, add noise to simulate real survey data, subtract the dominant single-lens signal, perform spectral analysis on the the residuals, and examine the accuracy of the inferred orbital period.